 Perfect Model

-An examination of simulated landmarks in the United States and China, where replicas transform cultural icons into commodified tourist traps.
-In these contrived spaces, visitors chase a version of authenticity that remains perpetually out of reach, while workers keep the façade intact—all part of an elaborate performance of cultural tourism.
-The project reveals an uncomfortable insight about our globalized society: we've created a world where simulations have become destinations in their own right, where cultural identity is malleable, and where our collective desire for escapism has transformed heritage into fantasy.
-These simulacra reveal not just how culture is commodified, but how we've grown to prefer our history sanitized, our traditions packaged, and our experiences meticulously staged.
-As our desire for effortless escapism grows, we risk reducing our rich cultural heritage to nothing more than a neatly packaged, profitable spectacle.
+A look at fake landmarks in the United States and China, where replicas turn cultural icons into tourist traps.
+In these manufactured spaces, visitors chase a sense of authenticity they'll never quite find, while workers maintain the illusion—all part of an elaborate performance of cultural tourism.
+The project explores an uncomfortable truth about our globalized world: we've built a society where copies have become destinations in their own right, where cultural identity can be reshaped at will, and where our hunger for escapism has turned heritage into fantasy.
+These imitations reveal not just how culture gets turned into a product, but how we've come to prefer our history sanitized, our traditions neatly wrapped up, and our experiences carefully controlled.
+As our appetite for easy escapism grows, we risk turning cultural heritage into nothing more than a sellable spectacle.

 “But for the present age, which prefers the sign to the thing signified, the copy to the original, representation to reality, appearance to essence, … truth is considered profane, and only illusion is sacred.”